-The centerpiece of Freligh’s work is the long-term alliance with the Smithsonian's National Museum of Natural History and the development of the Nature’s Best Photography Windland Smith Rice International Photography Awards program, where competition winners are displayed annually in print exhibitions.
+The centerpiece of Freligh’s work is the long-term alliance with the Smithsonian's National Museum of Natural History in Washington, DC, and the development of the Nature’s Best Photography Windland Smith Rice International Photography Awards program, where competition winners are displayed annually in print exhibitions.

 Beyond his love for nature photography and his participation and presentations at the North American Nature Photography Association, Charles Veatch has been a respected judge for numerous photo competitions throughout Virginia and Maryland.
 In addition to his positions as Chairman of the Board and contributing Editor at Nature’s Best Photography, Veatch is a member of several non-profit boards including the Reston Historic Trust, the Greater Reston Arts Center, Nature’s Best Photography Fund, and the Potomac Conservancy.
 He was also a founding board member of the Fairfax County Parks Foundation.
 Veatch was appointed Shenandoah University’s Chairman of the Board of Trustees in October of 2008.
 He served on the endowment board of the National Wildlife Federation and is a real estate fellow at the McIntyre School of Commerce at the University of Virginia.
 With a penchant for community service and higher education, Veatch is very passionate about the stewardship of the environment.